bboskin/SFPW2018/README.md

 # SFPW2018

-This is the paper, and accompanying code for the submission "Towards a New Conditional Operator for miniKanren", to the Scheme and Functional Programming Workshop, 2018.
+This is the paper, and accompanying code for the submission "A Surprisingly Competetive Conditional Operator", to the Scheme and Functional Programming Workshop, 2018.